-Yes No
+Yes No x

-×

-~

-C8A If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for students applying for Fall 2026.
+If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for students applying for Fall 2026.

 Admission Required to be considered for admission Required for some Recommended Not required for admission, but considered if submitted Not considered for admission, even if submitted

-SAT or ACT Х
+SAT or ACT X

+ACT Only X

+SAT Only X

-ACT Only Х
+ACT Only X

-SAT Only Х
+SAT Only X

-C8B Has been removed from the CDS.
+C8B Has been removed from the CDS. •

 C8C Has been removed from the CDS.

-C8D In addition, does your institution use applicants' test scores for academic advising?
+C8D In addition, does your institution use e applicants' test s scores for academi c advising?

-Yes Х No
+X Yes No

-C8E Latest date by which SAT or ACT scores must be received for fall-term admission 1-Aug
+C8E C8E Latest date by which SAT or ACT scores must be received for fall-term admission 1-Aug

-C8F If necessary, use this space to clarify your test policies (e.g., if tests are recommended for some students, or if tests are not required of some students due to differences by academic program, student academic background, or if other examinations may be considered in lieu of the SAT and ACT):
+C8F If necessary, use this space to clari policies (e.g., if tests are recommer students, or if tests are not required students due to differences by acade student academic background, or if examinations may be considered in and ACT): nded for some of some lemic program, other

-C8G Please indicate which tests your institution uses for placement (e.g., state tests):
+C8G Please indicate which tests your institution on uses for placement (e.g., state tests):

-Х SAT
+Χ SAT

-Х ACT
+Χ ACT

-Х AP
+Χ AP

-Х CLEP
+Χ CLEP

 Institutional Exam

-Χ State Exam (specify):
+Χ State Exam (specify): TSIA-2

-TSIA-2